 Some people say I am brave because I went to Afghanistan.
 And I guess maybe I am.
 But I can tell you that fear was along side my bravery.
 I think a lot of people look at people’s stories and just see the ending and not the fact that there is fear and struggle along the way.

 I went to Afghanistan and was part of a Provincial Reconstruction Team.
 And went to parts of Afghanistan that only a handful of Americans have ever been to.
 There I was a Civil Engineer building schools in Afghanistan and working with the people of Afghanistan.
 I had good days where I got to see the beauty of the Kapisa Valley.
-And I had bad days where things didn’t go like we planned, loneliness creeped into the business of my days and just some overall hard days.
+And I had bad days where things didn’t go as we planned, loneliness crept into the business of my days and just some overall hard days.

 Deploying is Hard

 There is a lot of things that happened in my story that are not pretty.
 Like the days when tears were the only way to get through each problem.
 There were other days when I had to pretend like things were not as bad as they were.
-On days like that I found other things to look forward to.
+On days like that, I found other things to look forward to.
 My friend and I built a garden outside our office and it was something that we looked forward to as we watched it grow and change.
 It was something not typical for the deployment and almost made it feel like we were home.

 The hardest part of my deployment was definitely not being shot at with bullets or rockets.
 It was the day we got shot at with words.
 When things that were not true were said about us and believed by others.
 And the work we had accomplished was discounted and set aside.
 When the people we had worked with for months no longer believed that we were the same people.